Build Strong Mental Health One Bite at a Time: A Day at the Farmer’s Market with Winnie the Pooh

 Rule 3: Choose Minimally Processed Foods

-“For Rule 3,” I explained to Pooh, “it’s all about choosing foods that are as close to their natural state as possible.
-Fresh vegetables, eggs, fish, meats — foods that still hold the nutrients your brain needs to stay healthy and steady.”
+“For Rule 3,” I explained to Pooh, “it’s about choosing foods as close to their natural state as possible.
+Fresh vegetables, eggs, fish, meats — foods that still contain the nutrients your brain needs to function well.”

 I picked up a farm-fresh egg from one of the stalls.
-“When I used to rely on processed foods, my emotions were all over the place — low energy, brain fog, irritability, anxiety spikes.
-Most processed foods lose nutrients and gain additives that mess with your mood and drain your energy.”
+“When I relied on heavily processed foods, my emotions were unpredictable.
+I dealt with low energy, brain fog, irritability and anxiety spikes.
+Many processed foods lose key nutrients and gain additives that can disrupt focus and mood.”

 I tapped the egg gently.
-“But when I started choosing real, minimally processed foods, everything shifted.
-My mind felt clearer.
-My mood stayed steadier.
-My energy lasted longer!
+“But when I shifted to real, minimally processed foods, everything improved.
+My thinking became clearer.
+My energy became more consistent.
+I felt more in control.”

 Pooh's Takeaway:

-Pooh pointed to a package of “just add water” honey-flavored snacks.
-“So… maybe these aren’t the best choice?”
+Pooh pointed to a package of bright, honey-flavored “just add water” snacks.
+“So… perhaps these are not the wisest choice?”

-We made our way past the processed snacks (Pooh peeked once) and filled our baskets with wholesome picks — salmon and eggs for me, honey and a bundle of fresh spinach and carrots for Pooh.
+We passed the packaged snacks (Pooh gave them one last look) and filled our baskets — salmon and eggs for me, spinach, carrots and a small handful of nuts for Pooh.

 Wrap Up

-“That’s exactly right, Pooh,” I said.
-“When we follow the 3 Food Rules of a Mental Health Warrior, we’re not just feeding our bodieswe’re feeding our minds.
-The choices we make today help us stay strong, steady and resilient.”
+“That’s exactly right, Pooh,” I said, handing him my copy of 3 Food Rules of a Mental Health Warrior.
+“Because we’re not just feeding our bodies — we’re fueling our minds.”

 Pooh smiled, clutching his carrots and fresh spinach proudly.
 “I can’t wait to get home and make my meal.
 And I must tell Piglet and Tigger!
-They could use these 3 Food Rules to build strong mental health and triumph over their challenges!”
+They could use the 3 Food Rules to build strong mental health and triumph over their challenges.”

 Bruce Schutter